keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 service for executing compactions and then assign that service to a table (which implies you can have multiple services assigned to different tables).
 This gives the flexibility to prevent one table's compactions from impacting another table.
 Each service has named thread pools with size thresholds.

+### Configuration

-For example, the configuration below defines a compaction service named cs1 using the DefaultCompactionPlanner that is configured to have three named thread pools (small, medium, and large).
+The configuration below defines a compaction service named cs1 using the DefaultCompactionPlanner that is configured to have three named thread pools (small, medium, and large).
 Each thread pool is configured with a number of Threads to run compactions and a size threshold.
 If the sum of the input